Ear Problems in Scuba Diving

 There is also a small amount of air in other spaces in the body - the middle ear, the nasal sinuses, and sometimes the teeth (underneath dental work).
 These spaces are connected to the airways as well, but by small passages that may be blocked.
 Therefore, it is possible to build up a big pressure gradient in these spaces during descent and ascent, if a diver is not careful to equalize fully.

 To equalize the ears, the diver must allow the ET to open against a pressure gradient.
 This can be done by a number of maneuvers taught in basic open water scuba instruction.
-Pinching the nose and blowing (Valsalva maneuver) and pinching and swallowing (Toynbee maneuver) are common methods for equalization, but many divers learn to open a blocked ET by other approaches, such as moving the jaw, tensing the roof of the mouth, etc...
+Pinching the nose and blowing (Valsalva maneuver) and pinching and swallowing (Toynbee maneuver) are common methods for equalization, but many divers learn to do this using other techniques.
+See this page for a full discussion of these methods.

 A failure to equalize on descent can result in a block - a situation when the pressure gradient itself makes it harder for the ET to open, which results in a further gradient if descent is continued, leading to a vicious cycle and potential injury.
 The solution here is to stop the descent (or ascend a bit if necessary) until equalization is possible.
 A less common situation is a reverse block, which happens on ascent.
 The reason this is less common is that with a poorly functioning ET, the change in middle ear gas pressure with ascent or descent lags the change in ambient pressure.
 Therefore, with ascent you have higher pressure in the middle ear than in the airway.
 This pressure gradient tends to overcome a blocked ET - the air “forces” it’s way out.
 Think of how it is easier to squeeze toothpaste out of a tube than to put it back in.